Wewoka, Oklahoma: Economy

 The first successful oil well in the Wewoka area, Betsy Foster Number One, began producing in March, 1923, leading to a boom in the population of oil field workers.
 Lake Wewoka was built as a reservoir to assure the city water supply, and an amusement park at the lake soon followed.
 Agriculture was a major component of the Wewoka economy, with important products being cotton, peaches, peanuts, pecans, and Silvermine variety of corn.
 Cattle raising was also important.
 Although the population declined significantly during and right after World War II, it began to stabilize later in the 20th century.
 Major employers in the city have included Wewoka Brick Company, the Wewoka Packing Plant, the Oklahoma Clothing Manufacturing Company, Lillian Russell (dress manufacturing), Acker Industries (steel products), and Plasteck Central (aircraft parts).

 Recreation

 Wewoka Lake is to the north-northwest of town.
 While developed by the City of Wewoka in the 1920s as a water reservoir, opportunities at the lake today include fishing & boating; RV & primitive camping; and, swimming & water skiing.

 Sportsman Lake is to the northwest.
 Along with the associated 1400-acre wildlife refuge which surrounds it, the lake offers boat docks and ramps; primitive campsites as well as RV sites; equestrian trails and facilities; and, other amenities.

 Governance

 Wewoka has a council-manager form of government.
 The city has five wards, each of which has one representative on the city council.
-Current members are: